CableDorado2/Ikemen-Plus-Ultra/README.md

 - *MUGENGERS: THE OROCHI'S ORIGIN*
 - *ULTIMATE SMASHBOX*

-## TODO List
+## Roadmap
-**CD2:** Plans for future updates, they are in Spanish, because this is how I understand my ideas (If you can translate them, understand and offer help, will be great for progressing with this engine!):
+This is a general view of what you can expect in next releases.
+This roadmap is constantly updated and can be modified in the future, but you should expect all these features.
+If you want to offer help, it will be great for progressing with this engine!

 **v1.5 (Next Update)**
 ------------